bm611/chat-ui/README.md

 ## Configuration

-1. Set the following environment variables[optional] for your API keys:
+1. Set the following environment variables for your API keys:
 ```bash
 # On Unix or MacOS:
 export CEREBRAS_API_KEY="your_cerebras_api_key"